sevidmusic/Rig/README.md

 ### `rig --update-route`

-Update the Route that is assigned the specified Route hash.
+Update the Route that is assigned the specified Route hash using the specified criteria.

 Note: Route hashes are displayed in the table produced by `rig --list-routes`.